 This situation is going to change during this year: Google and Microsoft are going to invest billions of dollars in cloud computing and so will do also IBM, Rackspace and a bunch of smaller firms that are now competing for the public cloud market.

 They play the big game here.
-Amazon had a huge advantage launching a dedicated certification program for AWS: it’s getting popular among developers, devops, system administrators and even less skilled professionals.
+Amazon had a huge advantage of launching a dedicated certification program for AWS: it’s getting popular among developers, DevOps, system administrators, and even less skilled professionals.
 In fact, after launching our CloudCareer for AWS Solutions Architect, we have seen that more than 20% of our learning statements are now daily served by CloudCareer.